cs2620-pr/fp-tor-replica/engineering_notebook.md

 3. **Client**: Constructs multi-layered encrypted messages and sends them through the relay network
 4. **Destination Server**: Receives the final decrypted message and returns a response
 5. **Cryptographic Utilities**: Provides shared encryption/decryption functionality
+- **Relay Management:** Dynamically start, stop, and monitor relays.
+Each relay acts as a node in the onion routing network.
+- **Destination Server:** Acts as the endpoint for messages traversing the relay chain.
+- **Client Messaging:** Users can send messages through a configurable chain of relays, experiencing layered encryption and decryption.
+- **Visualization:** The frontend allows users to visualize the relay network, see the relay chain for each message, and step through the encryption/decryption process.
+- **User Management:** Supports user registration, login, and chat functionality.

 The system operates using the following workflow: